CoreDumped-ETSISI/core-dumped-website-api/CONTRIBUTING.md

-# Contributing to `<Project Name>`
+# Contributing to Core Dumped Website API

-We welcome contributions to `<Project Name>`!
+We welcome contributions to Core Dumped Website API!
 If you're looking to contribute, there are a few things you should know.

 ## Pull Requests